cvetomir-todorov/CecoChat/docs/what-next.md

   - Use allocation-free logging
   - Make a larger benchmark and improve configuration of backplane, client-server communication, databases
 * Observability
-  - Add Open Telemetry metrics and traces to Redis
+  - Add Open Telemetry metrics to Redis when StackExchange.Redis adds support
   - Add Open Telemetry metrics to UserDB when Npgsql adds support
   - Use Cassandra instrumentation from .NET contrib
 * Misc